Interacting Scalar Fields as Dark Energy and Dark Matter in Einstein scalar Gauss Bonnet Gravity: Introduction

 Besides the nature of the dark energy equation of state, a major crisis has emerged concerning the measurement of the Hubble constant $H_0$.
 High-redshift measurements from the Planck observations yield $H_0 = 67.4 \pm 0.5$ km/s/Mpc, while direct, model-independent measurements by the SH0ES collaboration report a significantly higher value of $H_0 = 73.04 \pm 1.04$ km/s/Mpc, resulting in a $\sim 5\sigma$ tension between the two determinations \cite{Planck:2018vyg,Riess:2020fzl,Brout_2022}.
 Numerous theoretical efforts have been made to reconcile this discrepancy by modifying both early- and late-time cosmological physics.
 However, most attempts have struggled to fully resolve the tension \cite{Schoneberg:2021qvd,DiValentino:2020naf,Bernal:2016gxb}.
 Among these proposals, interacting dark matter–dark energy models have attracted considerable attention, as they can alleviate the Hubble tension to some extent \cite{Wang:2024vmw,Benisty:2024lmj,Pan:2023mie,DiValentino:2021izs} and simultaneously address some of the theoretical limitations of the $\Lambda$CDM framework \cite{Huey:2004qv,Cai:2004dk}.
 Such interactions between the dark sectors are commonly modeled by introducing modifications to the continuity equations, thereby altering the energy density evolution of both dark matter and dark energy.
+Although interacting dark energy models can, in some cases, yield moderately higher values of $H_0$, the tension between the SH0ES and Planck measurements often persists \cite{Montani:2024pou,Pan:2023mie}.
+Therefore, the primary aim of the present study is not to fully resolve the Hubble tension, but rather to develop an alternative framework motivated by particle physics principles and to test its viability using current observational data.

 In this work, we adopt a scalar field description for dark matter, represented by a coherent scalar field \(\psi\) with a quadratic potential, which effectively mimics pressureless cold dark matter \cite{Turner:1983he}.
 Although the fluid description of dark matter—characterized by a vanishing equation of state—successfully reproduces observational trends at both high and low redshifts, a scalar field approach offers a more fundamental perspective.
 From a particle physics standpoint, dark matter is expected to be a weakly interacting particle, distinct from Standard Model constituents.
 Consequently, dark matter may originate from the quantization of a scalar field, possibly as a relic of the inflaton field from the early universe.
 Numerous studies have investigated scalar field dark matter models, demonstrating their capacity to reproduce key features of cold dark matter, such as dark halo structures, galaxy rotation curves, late-time cosmic evolution, and large-scale structure formation \cite{Hwang:1996xd,Magana:2012ph,Urena-Lopez:2019kud,Gutierrez-Luna:2021tmq,Matos:2008ag,Solis-Lopez:2019lvz,Peebles:1998qn,Matos:2000jx,Matos:2000ng,Matos:2000ss,matos2010accelerated,Robles:2018fur,Li:2013nal,Magana:2012xe,Aboubrahim:2024spa,Foidl:2022bpn,Suarez:2013iw,Suarez:2011yf,Poulot:2024sex,Lora:2011yc,Dev:2016hxv}.